Dietetics Admission and Program Costs

 Program Costs

 The cost for completing the courses in the Dietetics program include university tuition and fees, textbooks, supplemental science lab fees, membership in the Academy of Nutrition & Dietetics, and fees for printing and special course activities.
-If you plan to continue the educational pathway of becoming a registered dietitian after graduation, you will incur fees applying to and attending dietetic internships.
+If you plan to continue the educational pathway of becoming a registered dietitian after graduation, you will incur fees applying to and attending dietetic internships and graduate school.

 SUNY Oneonta Cost Breakdown